Amazon’s exit could scare off tech companies from New York

 - REI CEO Jerry Stritzke resigns, saying he failed to disclose a 'personal' relationship

-- Amazon in Seattle: No additional expansions planned and canceled New York jobs likely to go elsewhere
+- Amazon: Canceled New York jobs likely to go elsewhere; company will 'continue to evaluate' growth in Seattle

 - Bezos probe concludes mistress' brother was Enquirer source